-&lt;sup>4 UNDP and IPs imply all COVID19 prevention measures in all their activities.
+5 UNDP and IPs imply all COVID19 prevention measures in all their activities.

-- During the project cycle the meetings will continuously be organized during the project identifications, screening, assessment, management and reporting and evaluation phases. - According to the stakeholder groups knowledge ability to read and write, the communication techniques of the data collection, and feedback and comments will be decided jointly; and - IPs will document any consultation via written report, photos and short video is possible.
+- Participatory methods and approaches. - Other traditional mechanisms for consultation and decision making. - Stakeholder engagement events and consultations will be applied to receive any comments may raise during individual meetings, group meetings, and community sessions. - During the project cycle the meetings will continuously be organized during the project identifications, screening, assessment, management and reporting and evaluation phases. - According to the stakeholder groups knowledge ability to read and write, the communication techniques of the data collection, and feedback and comments will be decided jointly; and - IPs will document any consultation via written report, photos and short video is possible.
 Besides consideration to the gender segregation in public consultations to ensure women are participated freely and no discrimination among different stakeholders. - During the implementation of this strategy, the project will strictly comply with the necessary COVID-19 preventative measures including maintaining adequate physical distancing, ensuring the use of masks or face coverings by all participants in the meetings, adopt the regular use of hand sanitiser and conduct meetings preferably outdoors and with a small number of participants.

-16. Proposed Strategy to Incorporate the Views of Vulnerable Groups
+15. Proposed Strategy to Incorporate the Views of Vulnerable Groups

-UNDP and the Implementing Partners will apply the following principles for stakeholder engagement:
+UNDP and the Implementing Partners are applying the following principles for stakeholder engagement: